Serving Size: 2 Capsules

-Known to remove all tumors, cyst, uterine fibroids, swellings, restore auto immune system to normal, remove all parasites from the body, helps with sleep, flushes the kidney and liver, and helps to normalize the male and female system.
+Known to remove all tumours, cyst, uterine fibroids, swellings, restore the autoimmune system to normal, remove all parasites from the body, helps with sleep, flushes the kidney and liver, and helps to normalize the male and female system.

 Epazote leaf is also used to regulate the menstrual cycle and relieve severe cramps.
 Taken for one to two consecutive month the menstrual cycle will regulate itself to the 28 days cycle and the muscles of the uterus will become smooth again preventing severe cramps with the associated pain.

-Fibroids are muscular tumors that grow in the wall of the uterus (womb).
+Fibroids are muscular tumours that grow in the wall of the uterus (womb).
 Another medical term for fibroids is "leiomyoma" (leye-oh-meye-OH-muh) or just "myoma".
 Fibroids are almost always benign (not cancerous).
-Fibroids can grow as a single tumor, or there can be many of them in the uterus.
+Fibroids can grow as a single tumour, or there can be many of them in the uterus.
 They can be as small as an apple seed or as big as a grapefruit.
-In unusual cases they can become very large.
+In unusual cases, they can become very large.